 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The first thing EVERYONE is saying to me back home is a comment on my hair.
-I haven’t cut it in a year, so it’s significantly longer.
+I’ve allowed my hair to grow much longer since we took off cruising.
 Due to all of our sun exposure, it’s also lingering closer towards the strawberry-blonde part of the spectrum then it ever has before.

 On land, I washed my hair after every workout, or every other day if I wasn’t exercising.
 I used to blow dry my hair every time I washed it.
 I mostly kept my hair in a bun, a ponytail, or straight.